amplience/dc-extension-bynder/docs/AUTOMATION.md

  - Default Cards
  - Default Visualisation (JSON Preview)

- > Note: The automation does has minimal configuration, only settings for each mode as these configurations are optional and specific to an implementation and your Bynder account.
+ > Note: The automation does has minimal configuration, only settings for each mode and a default `assetType` filter for `image` only as these configurations are optional and specific to an implementation and your Bynder account.
  Feel free to add specifics like your portal url manually or via the Amplience Dynamic Content Extension Settings UI.

 ## Prerequisites for automation